Friends: Season 9

 Season nine begins with Ross and Rachel cohabitating with their daughter Emma, after Joey and Rachel clear up the proposal misunderstanding.
 Monica and Chandler run into obstacles as they try for a baby: Chandler unknowingly agrees to a work transfer to Tulsa just as Monica is offered a head chef job at a new restaurant, Javu, resulting in Chandler commuting back and forth.
 After being apart from Monica during Christmas, Chandler quits to pursue a new career in advertising, starting as an unpaid intern at an ad agency, and eventually being hired as a junior copywriter.
 Monica and Chandler discover they are physically incompatible to conceive and after considering multiple options, decide to adopt.

 Phoebe begins dating Mike Hannigan (Paul Rudd) for most of the season until Mike says that he never wants to marry again.
 Phoebe dates her ex-boyfriend from season 1, David (Hank Azaria) who plans on proposing to her, but Mike proposes first.
 Phoebe rejects both proposals but gets back together with Mike, only needing the reassurance that they have a future together.
-Rachel, believing that her co-worker Gavin (Dermot Mulroney) is trying to steal her job while she is on maternity leave, returns to Ralph Lauren early.
+Rachel, believing that her co-worker Gavin Mitchell (Dermot Mulroney) is trying to steal her job while she is on maternity leave, returns to Ralph Lauren early.
 She discovers at her birthday party that Gavin has feelings for her.
 They kiss but do not pursue a relationship due to her history with Ross.

 Meanwhile, Ross, having seen the kiss, retaliates by dating other women.
-After realizing that her and Ross' living situation is too weird, Rachel and Emma move in with Joey.
-Rachel develops a crush on him, only to be disheartened when he starts dating Charlie (Aisha Tyler), a new paleontology professor who Ross is attracted to.
-In the finale, the group travels to Barbados for Ross' keynote speech at a conference.
+After realizing that her and Ross's living situation is too weird, Rachel and Emma move in with Joey.
+Rachel develops a crush on him, only to be disheartened when he starts dating Charlie Wheeler (Aisha Tyler), a new palaeontology professor to whom Ross is attracted.
+In the finale, the group travels to Barbados for Ross's keynote speech at a conference.
 Joey and Charlie break up upon realizing they have nothing in common.
 Joey then learns about Rachel's feelings for him, but says they cannot pursue this because of Ross.
 However, upon seeing Ross and Charlie kiss each other, he goes to Rachel's hotel room, and the finale ends with them kissing.